matterpale/matter-ontology/vaticle/README.md

     "orange juice" isa food_item, has an_amount 26, has amount_unit "litre";
     "barley bread" isa food_item, has an_amount 11, has amount_unit "piece";
 ```
-IMPORTANT: In TypeDB, each attribute only has one instance of given value within the database.
-That means we cannot model `an-amount` to own `amount-unit` since then we would bind the `26` instance of `an_amount` to the `"l"` instance of `amount-unit` - then, if you also had 26 kilograms of sugar, there would be no direct way of determining the correct `amount_unit` for `26`.
+IMPORTANT: In TypeDB, each attribute only has one instance of given value within the database, so we should not say `26 has amount_unit "litre"`, because if you also had 26 kilograms of sugar, there would be no direct way of determining the correct `amount_unit` for `26`.
+That means we cannot model `an_amount` to own `amount_unit`.
 ##
 ### Entities
 For easier navigation within queries, Matter Ontology uses *PascalCase* for entity names.